 And just like that, peak season has come to an end.

 Around the world, travelers have returned home and resumed their everyday lives, keeping incredible memories and wanderlust-inducing photos as their souvenirs.
 We hope you spent some time on the road this summer — but whether you traveled or stayed close to home, we recommend planning another getaway soon.
 After all, the shoulder season is just beginning for many destinations around the globe.
-For the next few months, travelers will be spoiled by just-right weather, thin crowds, and affordable airfare and hotels.
+For the next few months, travelers will be spoiled by just-right weather, thin crowds, and/or affordable airfare and hotels.

 While the phrase “shoulder season” often applies to spring travel as well, this guide focuses primarily on fall destinations.
 So, if you’re anxious to embark on your next adventure as soon as possible, this one’s for you.

-If you have your mind set on Europe, we have good news — you can choose between several destinations that truly shine this time of year.
+If you have your mind set on Europe, we have good news — you can choose between several destinations that truly shine at this time of year.
 From Greece to Switzerland to Paris, here are Europe’s best-of-the-shoulder-season destinations.

 Most outdoor enthusiasts head to Switzerland in the summer or winter, depending on whether they prefer hiking or skiing.
 But early autumn is actually a prime travel season for this high-altitude heaven, thanks to lighter rainfall and significantly decreased foot traffic on the country’s most popular hiking trails.
 This includes the Haute Route — the classic trek from Mont-Blanc in Chamonix, France, to the Matterhorn in Zermatt, Switzerland — as well as many other alpine hikes.
 So, if your heart is set on exploring the Swiss Alps, you’ll find an exceptional window of opportunity from early to mid-September.

 From mid-May to late August, Parisians share their streets with millions of travelers, but beginning in September, they reclaim their city for themselves.
 Granted, high-fashion aficionados return for Paris Fashion Week in late September, but in general, early fall is the best time to visit the French capital.
-If you explore the city in September or October, you’ll enjoy perfect temperatures (with highs hovering around 65°F), and you’ll practically have the tourist hotspots to yourself.
+If you explore the city in September or October, you’ll enjoy comfortable temperatures (with highs hovering around 65°F), and you’ll practically have the tourist hotspots to yourself.
 Welcome to your private tour of the City of Lights!

 The Caribbean and Mexico

 The Caribbean always makes for a relaxing vacation, but that’s especially true if you plan your getaway for the shoulder season.
 From mid-November to mid-December, the region is inexpensive and fairly tourist-free, although you might notice a spike in the number of American sun-seekers around Thanksgiving.
 And while hurricane season lasts until the end of November, note that a few havens — like Trinidad and Tobago, as well as Aruba, Bonaire, and Curaçao — lie outside the zone where these storms typically strike.
-(If you’re interested in exploring a storm-prone island, you might want to check out this resource for navigating the Caribbean during hurricane season.)
+(If you’re interested in exploring a storm-prone island, you might want to check out this resource to learn how to navigate the Caribbean during hurricane season.)
 All things considered, late fall is a great time to catch rays and score deals in this beautiful tropical sea.

 The United States and Canada